Need to protect your PPC ads from competitors?

 And if you want to stay super safe, you can use ClickCease’s threshold feature to set limits.
 If someone clicks over the set amount, the ad will be blocked for them.
 The ClickCease solution automatically protects you from click fraud so you never have to think twice about it.

-There are plenty of examples about competitor click fraud out there… Read this case study about the ClickCease solution and how it works to protect PPC campaigns.
+There are plenty of examples about competitor click fraud out there… Read about the ClickCease solution and how it works to protect PPC campaigns.

 You can also read all about a recent case of competitor click fraud right here….